NASU -- Novel Actuating Screw Unit: Origami-inspired Screw-based Propulsion on Mobile Ground Robots: Introduction

 Outside of screw-based locomotion, reconfiguration for aerial locomotion has been explored in nature to understand how changing parameters of bird wings affect flight performance \cite{doi:10.1177/1045389X11414084, doi:10.1098/rsif.2017.0240}.
 Similar abilities have been replicated in robotics to achieve more efficient flight performance from wing designs \cite{Wichita}.
 Reconfigurable propeller designs have also been proposed to create more efficient propulsion in different scenarios \cite{10.1115/1.4054249, CHEN2017746}.
-In a similar fashion, we present NASU which can dynamically adjust the angle of attack to reconfigure the locomotion capabilities.
+Adjustable diameter wheels have been proposed to be able to climb over different heights of obstacles while still being able to get into small places for search and rescue applications \cite{nagatani2007development}.
+Similarly, NASU can dynamically change the angle of attack to adjust for different locomotion capabilities.